henter/yokubi/src/Section1/Part1/Lesson9.md

 There are also a couple of verbs with a funny irregular conjugation, for example 問う becomes 問うた.
 There are only a few of them that behave like this (乞う \-\> 乞うた being another one).
 You don’t need to memorize these, just be aware they exist, they are not very common.

 Japanese speakers don't go through this mental process whenever they conjugate something.
-This process is like trivia to them.
+This process is second nature to them.
 At the very least, if you do a little reading and listening in Japanese, you will be able to recognize the past tense at a glance.
 Exposure is more powerful than memorization.

 The past tense of ichidan verbs is easy.
 Just replace the る with a た.